ONSdigital/eq-questionnaire-schemas/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Install the dependencies for this project using
+Install the dependencies for this project using, add the option `--without dev` to ignore dev dependencies.
 ```
 poetry install
 ```